 To avoid the above situation, the Income Tax Act specifies an alternative in the form of deposit under the Capital Gains Account Scheme.

-The Amount of Capital Gain which is not utilised by the Assessee for the purchase or construction of the new house before the date of furnishing of the Income Tax Return should be deposited by him under the Capital Gains Account Scheme, before the due date of furnishing the return.
-The proof of such a deposit shall be attached with the Income Tax Return.
-In this case, the amount already utilised by the assessee for the purchase/construction of the new house shall be eligible for exemption
+The Amount of Capital Gain which is not utilised by the Assessee for the purchase or construction of the new house before the date of furnishing of the Income Tax Return should be deposited by him under the Capital Gains Account Scheme, before the due date of ITR Filing.
+The details of deposit i.e. the Date of Deposit and the amount deposited are required to be mentioned in the Income Tax Return while claiming the Capital Gains Exemption.
+In this case, the amount already utilised by the assessee for the purchase/construction of the new house shall be eligible for exemption.

 Allotment of Flats

-Delhi High Court has applied the same analogy where the assessee made substantial payment within the prescribed time limit and thus acquired substantial domain over the property, although the builder failed to hand over the possession within the stipulated period [CIT v R.C.
-Sood (2000) 108 Taxman 227 (Del)]
+Delhi High Court has applied the same analogy where the assessee made substantial payment within the prescribed time limit and thus acquired substantial domain over the property, although the builder failed to hand over the possession within the stipulated period [CIT v R.L.
+Sood (2000) 108 Taxman 227 (Del)].

 - House Property does not mean a complete Independent House.
 It includes residential units also, like flats in a multi-storeyed complex.
 [CIT (Addl.) v Vidya Prakash Talwar (1981) 132 ITR 661 (Del)].